willkitay/Saturnine/README.md

 # Quasar
-An iOS app that displays various space related feeds:
+An iOS app that displays various space related content feeds.
 - NASA's Astronomy Picture of the Day
 - Mars Rovers - Perseverance, Opportunity, Curiosity, Spirit
-- Hubble Telescope News
+- Space related news
-- Hubble Live Images - updating snapshots from Hubble observatory
+- SpaceX rocket aunches
-- SpaceX Launches
+- More to come!

 > Built with SwiftUI and UIKit.